How Much Will a Hot Tub Increase My Electric Bill?

 • Age and quality of water heater

-Each of these factors will have a major role in calculating how much it will cost to run your hot tub for any amount of time.
 One of the largest factors in hot tub energy cost is the size and how much water your tub holds.
 Remember, the more water in your tub, the more overall energy you use to heat it.
 It is also super important to keep on on maintenance and cleaning of your hot tub.
 Poorly maintained parts can contribute to high hot tub electricity costs due to not working at their fullest potential and sucking energy.

-Related post: Complete Guide to the Best Electricity-Saving Devices for Homes
+Related Post: Complete Guide to the Best Electricity-Saving Devices for Homes

 Tips and Tricks on How to Save Money on Hot Tub Electricity Use